 Open command box

 To open the command box, simply press Alt+F2 on your keyboard.
 This will open a graphical box to run commands.
-There paste the given command to let the system check any available upgrade.
+There paste the given command to let the system check any available upgrades.

 update-manager -c -d